igrishaev/pg/doc/090-copy.md

 | 10M   | 4       | 10k   | CSV    | 19.9      |
 | 10M   | 1       | 10k   | CSV    | 71.7      |

 It's plain to see that binary encoding is three times faster than CSV.
 17 vs 51 seconds is a significant difference one cannot ignore.

 The good news is, the PG library does support binary encoding.
 It also allows you to perform COPY operations without encoding them manually.
-The library doens't make any InputStreams in the background: it encodes the rows one by one and sends directly into the database.
+The library doesn't make any InputStreams in the background: it encodes the rows one by one and sends them directly into the database.
 It also supports binary format of encoding which is a matter of passing a parameter.
-And also, it does split the data chunks by rows, not by the size of the buffer.
+Also, it does split the data chunks by rows, not by the size of the buffer.

 ## Usage